monday.com Ltd. (MNDY) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 7, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against monday.com Ltd. ("monday.com" or the "Company") (NASDAQ: MNDY).
+LOS ANGELES, April 9, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to monday.com Ltd. ("monday.com" or the "Company") (NASDAQ: MNDY) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MONDAY.COM LTD. (MNDY), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 11, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?